Oliver-Slape/Glossary-of-Tech-Terms/README.md

 <h2> Programming <h2>

 <h3> Algorithm <h3>
 <h4> A Process, set of rules or instructions to be followed in calculations or other problem-solving operations.
-It can be used to solve singular or multiple problems and can be used to calualte how to structure a function. <h4>
+It can be used to solve singular or multiple problems and can be used to calculate how to structure a function.
+Within IT Algorithms will be used to design structures for functions and specific programs if a task needs to be completed. <h4>

 <h3> Procedural paradigm <h3>
 <h4> Procedures, also known as subroutines, or functions, simply contain a series of computational steps to be carried out.
 Any given procedure might be called at any point during a program's execution, including by other procedures or itself.
 Essentially it carries out the code of a program from function to function much like an algorithm. <h4>